Prep Time: 45 Minutes

 Paneer, mushroom and vegetable cubes:

-- Bell pepper: 1 cup, cut into 1 inch cubes
+- Bell pepper: 1 cup, cut into 1 inch pieces

-- Broccoli: 1 cup, cut into 1 inch cubes
+- Broccoli: 1 cup, cut into 1 inch pieces

 - Mushrooms, cut into 2 pieces, 1 cup

-- Onion: 1, trim and cut into half, take out the outer 4-5 layer and cut into 1-inch cubes
+- Onion: 1, trim and cut into half, take out the outer 4-5 layer and cut into 1-inch cubes, keep the middle portion aside for grinding

-- Tomato: 2, cut into halves, take out the inside pulp, cut outer layer into 1-inch cubes
+- Tomato: 2, cut into halves, take out the inside pulp and keep aside for grinding , cut outer layer into 1-inch cubes

 - Hung curd: 1 cup